udayroronoa/greconauto/README.md

 you can see the code.py copy and paste for creating this tool

-read the greconauto.pdf for more understamding.
+read the greconauto.pdf for more understanding.